munzahmed07/mini-remediation-engine/README.md

 # 🧪 Test Buggy Code

 This repository contains intentionally buggy Python code for testing the [Mini Remediation Engine](https://github.com/abraar-ahmed/mini-remediation-engine).
+You can use the test codes that are filled with bugs to test this Remediation Engine at [Test-Buggy-Code](https://github.com/abraar-ahmed/test-buggy-code).

 ## Purpose